Total vs. Residual Benefits: What You Need to Know

 Residual and Partial Disability

-"Residual disability" is generally defined as the inability to perform one or more duties of your occupation, or the inability to perform these duties as often as before, coupled with the loss of a significant percentage of your pre-disability income.
+"Residual disability" is generally defined as the inability to perform one or more duties of your occupation.
+It is also defined as the inability to perform these duties as often as before the occurrence of the disability, coupled with the loss of a significant percentage of your pre-disability income.
 While "partial disability" is similar to residual disability, the ways in which benefits are calculated for these two types of coverage differ.

 Residual Disability Coverage: